Krka National Park

 Accessibility

-Boardwalks and steps; not fully wheelchair-friendly
+Boardwalks and steps; not fully wheelchair-friendly, although some sections are level.

 Rules

-Stay on paths, no drones, no swimming
+Stay on marked paths, no drones and no swimming anywhere in the park.

 How to Get There